 Manuscripts must represent original work and may be written in English or Arabic.
 All text should be typed double-spaced including the summary, the references, as well as table and figure captions.
 Articles not written in Arabic will be accompanied by a summary in Arabic, not more than 200 words to be typed on a separate sheet.
+The text should be divided into Title page, introduction, materials and methods, results, discussion, conclusions (optional), acknowledgment (optional) and references.
+Fused results and discussion are acceptable only for a short article.
+The text is followed by figure captions, tables, figures.
+The electronic supplementary material may be uploaded as separate files.

-Title Page: The title page should include the following information:-
+Title Page: The title page should include the following information:

-Title of the article
+Title of the Article

 Make the title brief, informative, attractive, unambiguous and related to the subject of the article.